Torence7/Junior-IS-Low-Cost-Motion-Capture/README.md

 9. Teminates the program when 'q' is pressed.

 ### Stepwise Description of UDPReceive.cs:
+The Unity script, "UDPReceive", sets up a UDP client to receive data asynchronously.
+It runs a separate thread to continuously listen for incoming data on the specified port.
+When data is received, it converts the byte array into a UTF-8 encoded string and stores it in the data variable.
+Optionally, it can print the received data to the console.

 ### Description of Tracking.cs:
 This C# Unity script, named "Tracking", is designed to receive data via UDP (User Datagram Protocol) and update the positions of various body joint obejects created in Unity accordingly.
 Here's a summary of what the code does: